 Understanding Anxiety: Its Causes and Effects

-Anxiety is a common feeling we all have at some point.
-It’s a natural response to threats or stress.
-It shows up in both our bodies and minds.
-Knowing how anxiety works helps us deal with it better.
+Anxiety is something we all experience at some point in our lives.
+It’s a natural reaction to feeling threatened or stressed, and it can show up in both our bodies and our minds.
+When we understand how anxiety works, it can help us cope with it more effectively.

 Breathing Techniques to Calm Anxiety

-Diaphragmatic breathing means taking slow, deep breaths that move your diaphragm.
-This muscle is between your chest and belly.
-It helps calm your body and reduce stress.
+Diaphragmatic breathing involves taking slow, deep breaths that engage your diaphragm—the muscle located between your chest and belly.
+This type of breathing helps calm your body and reduce stress.

-- Breathe out slowly through your mouth, letting your belly fall.
+- Exhale Gently: Slowly breathe out through your mouth, allowing your belly to fall.

 “Breath is the bridge which connects life to consciousness, which unites your body to your thoughts.
 Conscious breathing is the key to being fully alive.” – Thich Nhat Hanh